ornl-sava/vis-react-components/README.md

 To lint the code, run: `npm run lint`.

 To view [webpack](https://webpack.github.io/) stats, run `npm run stats`, and then open the `stats.json` file in https://webpack.github.io/analyse/.

+## Development

+Make sure you've turned off cacheing in your browser.
+Otherwise you run the risk of not being able to see updates to the code.